-- 181. Plaintiffs incorporate by reference each and every allegation contained in Paragraphs 1 164 as if set forth fully herein. - 182.
-Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass are individuals with disabilities as defined in Section 504 of the Rehabilitation Act, 29 U.S.C. §§ 705(20), 794. - 183.
-Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass are qualified to participate in the services, programs, activities, and benefits provided to incarcerated people in FDC custody within the meaning Section 504 of the Rehabilitation Act.
+214. Plaintiffs incorporate by reference each and every allegation contained in Paragraphs 1 - 175 as if set forth fully herein.

-- 184. Defendant FDC is a program or activity receiving federal financial assistance within the meaning of the Rehabilitation Act.
-29 U.S.C. § 794. - 185.
-Defendant FDC excludes Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass from participation in, and denies them the benefits of programs or activities, by reason of their disabilities.
-29 U.S.C. § 794(a); 28 C.F.R. § 42.503(a). - 186.
+- 215. Plaintiffs Espinosa, Burgess, Kendrick, Hill, Ferguson, and Dean, and the Physical Disability Subclass and SMI Subclass are individuals with disabilities as defined in Section 504 of the Rehabilitation Act, 29 U.S.C. §§ 705(20), 794. - 216.
+Plaintiffs Espinosa, Burgess, Kendrick, Hill, Ferguson, and Dean, and the Physical Disability Subclass and SMI Subclass are qualified to participate in the services, programs, activities, and benefits provided to incarcerated people in FDC custody within the meaning Section 504 of the Rehabilitation Act. - 217.
+Defendant FDC is a program or activity receiving federal financial assistance within the meaning of the Rehabilitation Act.
+29 U.S.C. § 794. - 218.
+Defendant FDC excludes Plaintiffs Espinosa, Burgess, Kendrick, Hill, Ferguson, and Dean, and the Physical Disability Subclass and SMI Subclass from participation in, and denies them the benefits of programs or activities, by reason of their disabilities.
+29 U.S.C. § 794(a); 28 C.F.R. § 42.503(a). - 219.
 Defendant FDC discriminates against "qualified individual[s] with a disability" within the meaning of the Rehabilitation Act by administering programs and services for individuals with disabilities in a manner that denies them the opportunity to receive services in the most integrated setting appropriate to their needs.
-29 U.S.C. § 794; 45 C.F.R. § 84.4(b)(2). - 187.
-Defendant FDC denies Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kenrick and the Disability Subclass the opportunity afforded others to participate in program or activities.
-28 C.F.R. § 42.503(b)(1). - 188.
-Defendant FDC utilizes criteria or methods of administration that either purposely or in effect discriminate on the basis of handicap, and defeat or substantially impair accomplishment of the objectives of Defendant's programs or activities with respect to handicapped persons.
-28 C.F.R. § 42.503(b)(3).
+29 U.S.C. § 794; 45 C.F.R. § 84.4(b)(2). - 220.
+Defendant FDC denies Plaintiffs Espinosa, Burgess, Kenrick, Hill, Ferguson, and Dean, and the Physical Disability Subclass and SMI Subclass the opportunity afforded others to participate in program or activities.
+28 C.F.R. § 42.503(b)(1).

-- 189. Defendant FDC violates Section 504 of the Rehabilitation Act by failing to reasonably accommodate people with disabilities in its facilities, programs, activities, and services. - 190.
-As a result of Defendant FDC's discrimination and failure to provide reasonable accommodations, Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and members of the Disability Subclass do not have equal access to the FDC's activities, programs, and services for which they are otherwise qualified. - 191.
-As a direct and proximate cause of these policies and practices, Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick and the Disability Subclass have suffered and continue to suffer from harm and violation of their rights under Section 504 of the Rehabilitation Act.
+- 221. Defendant FDC utilizes criteria or methods of administration that either purposely or in effect discriminate on the basis of handicap, and defeat or substantially impair accomplishment of the objectives of Defendant's programs or activities with respect to handicapped persons.
+28 C.F.R. § 42.503(b)(3). - 222.
+Defendant FDC violates Section 504 of the Rehabilitation Act by failing to reasonably accommodate people with disabilities in its facilities, programs, activities, and services. - 223.
+As a result of Defendant FDC's discrimination and failure to provide reasonable accommodations, Plaintiffs Espinosa, Burgess, Kendrick, Hill, Ferguson and Dean, and members of the Physical Disability Subclass and SMI Subclass do not have equal access to the FDC's activities, programs, and services for which they are otherwise qualified because Defendants have failed to implement a system that ensures people with physical disabilities and serious mental illness are reasonably accommodated in isolation. - 224.
+As a direct and proximate cause of these policies and practices, Plaintiffs Espinosa, Burgess, Kendrick, Ferguson, Hill, and Dean, and the Physical Disability Subclass and SMI Subclass have suffered and continue to suffer from harm and violation of their rights under Section 504 of the Rehabilitation Act.

 These harms will continue unless enjoined by this Court.